andrew-aladev/byfly-wifi-auth/README.rst

 * Use only unlimited tariff.
 * Do not send unencrypted traffic over this network.
 * Do not trust ISP DNS servers.
+Do not trust any belarussian, russian, etc dns servers.
 * Do not trust `<src/etc/ca-bundle.crt>`_ in this repository.
 Please download such bundle from trusted location and replace it before building.